-If you are travelling as a group, the rest of the group must also be transferred to Phuket Alternative Local Quarantine (AQ/ ALQ) Hotel for 14 nights, and they will be responsible for the quarantine expenses
+If you are travelling as a group, the rest of the group must also be transferred to Phuket Alternative Quarantine (AQ) Hotel and they will be responsible for the quarantine expenses

 Any person experiencing any COVID-19 symptoms must immediately get a test done.
 If the person is travelling in a group, every person in the group must undergo a test.